webstudio-is/webstudio/packages/ai/src/chains/generate/styles/generate.prompt.md

 {request} {style}
 ```

-Your task is to generate styles for it using the following rules:
+Your task is to generate beautiful styles for it using the following rules:

 - Be creative and provide innovative design: styles should produce a high-end and aesthetically pleasing result.
 - Only output a valid CSS code block and no other text.